xaya/xaya_tutorials/Hello World!/README.md

 It's crucial that you create threads for XAYAWrapper.

 Portions of XAYAWrapper are blocking operations and **MUST** be run in separate threads.
+Specifically, the `XAYAWrapper.xayaGameService.WaitForChange` and `XAYAWrapper.Connect` methods.

 ## Threading in HelloXaya